 Recall the modeling and notations of the foundation of thermodynamics post.

-It turns out that we can immediately create a system depending on an external parameter \(V\) as follows:
+It turns out that we can immediately create a system depending on an external parameter \(k \in \RR^d\) as follows:

 External Parameter Postulate